Want to get growing alpines but not sure how? Discover the growing secrets of the alpine gardener to get growing alpines with style!

 Double potting is where a plant in a pot is grown inside another pot, with sand filling the gap in between.

 You may well wonder why this is done.
 The simple answer is that this is a mini sand plunge.
 And it has the same benefits of a sand plunge, particularly when exhibiting plants at a flower show.

 Show plants have to survive the journey to and from the flower show and then spend most of the day on the show bench being ogled by judges and visitors.

-The bench may be in a heated hall and, if the plant is growing in very gritty compost, you may not be able to water it (the water will go straight through, making a mess!).
-Never fear, the mini sand plunge takes over, keeping the plant from drying out too much.
+The bench may be in a heated hall and, if the plant is growing in very gritty compost, you may not be able to water it.
+So the outer sand plunge will keep the plant from drying out too much.